 Create Inclusive Company Policies

-Business leaders can further inspire future generations to pursue STEM by creating and enforcing more inclusive company policies.
+Business leaders can inspire future generations to pursue STEM by creating and enforcing more inclusive company policies.
 Building a diverse workforce — with diverse talent at all levels of the organization — in which each individual is equally respected is attractive to Gen Z and young millennial workers.

 Build the STEM Workforce of the Future

 STEM workers are becoming an increasingly vital part of the U.S. workforce.
-However, the number of STEM professionals isn’t rising as fast as the number of STEM careers.
+However, the number of STEM professionals isn’t rising as fast as the number of careers.
 Reducing this skills gap requires schools, governments, companies, and more to invest in students who have historically been excluded from the field.
-As disadvantaged students gain the resources and the motivation to pursue STEM, a talented workforce will rise.
+As disadvantaged students gain the resources and the motivation to pursue STEM, a talented and diverse workforce will rise.